 She huffed and lay down next to him.
 The water on the deck and Kyo’s skin quickly soaked into her clothes and she shuddered.
 Kyo curled around her, placing his arm across her waist.

 The late winter sun was struggling with the transition to spring.
-Yesterday’s ice had melted, the sunlight was warm, but the wind and winter stung.
+Yesterday’s ice had melted, the sunlight was warm, but the wind stung.
 Still, she didn’t want to move.

 Kyo screeched, flailing like an unearthed worm.

-Laughing, she put the pail down and climbed down the ladder.
-The cold sucked the air out of her and she hesitated before she pushed off the stern, swimming backwards.
+Laughing, she put the pail down and pushed off the stern, swimming backwards.
 Kyo slid into the water and was next to her in a second, baring his teeth.
 She massaged water up and down his arms and scowled when she saw sunburn, “Why did you come onto the deck?”

 “We’re too different.”

-She didn’t make it back onto the yacht in time to save the fish.
+She didn’t make it back in time to save the fish.

 Kyo beamed, “It belongs in the celebration display.”

-It took her a moment to realise he was talking about Valentine’s decorations they saw two days ago.
+It took her a second to realise he was talking about Valentine decorations they saw two days ago.
 The stone did look a little like a heart.

 “You’re right.” she handed it back to him, and went to check the cables on the mast before she undocked.